Home | Saturday March 23 2002 | March 25 Monday 2002 | Right Now | A Notorious China Blogger Offends So Many With Race & Gender Bias

 Am I taking a risk now for speaking out my own true thoughts?
-My own true feelings?
-Do they not know how powerful they all are, that a small mad rambling voice can be left alone in Internet time and space to cry out to those others around the world who say This is wrong, That is right.
+A small mad rambling voice can be left alone in Internet time and space to cry out This is wrong, That is right

 Last night again, another man wore up all the people at the hotel by singing in the middle of the night, a crude song with the word F-----g all over the lyrics, there was no joy in his music, only hatred of women.

-His voice woke us all first, and I thought as I lay frightened in my bed, that it was a Chinese Canadian or Chinese American, because the voice held no accent.
+His voice woke us all first, and I thought as I lay frightened in my bed, that it was a Chinese Canadian or Chinese American, because the voice had no accent.

-As equality goes, I was reminded of the excesses of white men because we began getting up, and discovered a soggy middleaged white man with a hook nose, not smelling of alcohol at all, staring in a hazy crazy way at the females.
-My first thought then as now was some type of pharmaceuticals, some type of crazy drug, for his voice was not smudged by alcohol.
+We began getting up, walking the corridors of the Mirador Mansions, and discovered a soggy middleaged white man with a hook nose, not smelling of alcohol at all, staring in a hazy crazy way at females.
+My first thought was some type of pharmaceuticals, some type of crazy drug.

-As my own mother used to say in praise of the Chinatrown Chinese, They keep their problems to themselves.
-She clearly thought this was a valuable selling point of the Chinese as emigrants.
-And it is true.
+As my mother used to say in praise of Chinese, They keep their problems to themselves.
+She clearly thought this was a valuable selling point.

 I arrived here on